 a.
 Cancellation Flow: Once a user initiates the cancellation on Typito, we immediately reach out to the user with a small survey that tries to capture a summary of their experience using the product.
 This is done by tracking a custom event

 cancellation initiated and we trigger the message for a user whenever Intercom detects the event being registered for him / her.
 The email copy that we use for this purpose looks like this:

 b.
 Payment failures: One of the biggest challenge faced by SaaS products is the payment failure rates and of them, a notorious case would be

 do_not_honor payment failure cases.
+Such failures can happen whether you use a free payment processing service like Payment Savvy or any other payment gateway.
 These mostly happen when the Bank that provides the credit card doesn’t have enough confidence in your product / company as a service provider and decides to deny the payment initiation.
 The reasons could be many, some of them listed on this post.
-However the resolution to the problem is most certainly just one — asking the customer to talk to the Bank and get your company whitelisted for payments.
+However the resolution to the problem is most certainly just one?-?asking the customer to talk to the Bank and get your company whitelisted for payments.
 Since Stripe, the payment gateway software that we use at Typito, provides the reason to us, we essentially send this data to Intercom as an event

 payment failure due to do_not_honor and send out an email to the user asking them to talk to their Bank.
 Simple! 🙂